Welfare and Spending Effects

 ------------------------------------------------------------------------------

-Table 3 Estimated discount factor distributions, estimation targets, and non-targeted moments
+Table 3 Estimated discount factor distributions and estimation targets

 Note: Panel (A) shows the estimated parameters of the discount distributions for each education group.
 It also shows the minimum and maximum values we use in our discrete approximation to the uniform distribution of discount factors for each group.
-The ∗ indicates that the highest value in the uniform distribution of discount factor values violates the growth impatience condition (GIC) and has been replaced.
+The indicates that the highest value in the uniform distribution of discount factor values violates the growth impatience condition (GIC) and has been replaced.
 Panel (B) shows the weighted median ratio of liquid wealth to permanent income from the 2004 SCF and in the model.
 In the annual data from the SCF, the annual PI is divided by 4 to obtain a quarterly number.
-Panel (C) shows percent of total wealth held by each education group in the 2004 SCF and in the model.
-It also shows the average annual MPCs calculated for each individual from the splurge and the quarterly MPCs, and then averaged by education group.

 PIC